Western Union: Scam industry and money laundering

 Western Union advises its customers not to send money to someone that they have never met in person.
-Despite its efforts in increasing customers' awareness of the issue, Western Union is used for internet fraud by scammers.
+Despite its efforts in increasing customers' awareness of the issue, Western Union is used extensively for internet fraud by scammers.

 Western Union has been required to maintain records of payout locations of the individuals who may be laundering the money, though this information may be obtained only through the use of a subpoena.
 Hence advance-fee fraud and romance scammers continue to receive funds via Western Union confident in the knowledge that money lost to overseas scammers is almost always unrecoverable.
 For this reason, it is banned as a medium of payment through eBay, and discouraged on other online auction websites.

-Western Union admitted to allowing wire fraud in January 2017 and agreed to pay $586m, for turning a blind eye as criminals used its service for advance fee fraud.
+Western Union admitted to allowing wire fraud in January 2017 and agreed to pay $586 million, for turning a blind eye as criminals used its service for advance fee fraud.
 Scammers engaging in various 419 advance fee scams including offering fake job offers and lottery prizes, were able to process transactions using Western Union money transfer, mainly by giving the agents a share of the earnings from their scams.
 Western Union failed to investigate hundreds of thousands of complaints that were filed by victims.